stephenmcd/drum/README.rst

 create a new Mezzanine project, with Drum installed, in similar fashion to ``django-admin.py``::

+    # FIXME: add new instructions of how to create a project with drum
     $ mezzanine-project -a drum project_name
     $ cd project_name
     $ python manage.py createdb --noinput